 Institutional Aid

 All forms of institutional assistance (scholarships, awards, need-based grants, athletic awards) are awarded under the assumption of full-time, undergraduate enrollment and residency status requested at the time of the admissions application.
-Specialized institutional scholarships and grants, including but not limited to Athletic scholarships, Performing Arts scholarships, Lasallian Leaders, RA grants, Quadrangle awards, and other department and/or donor-specific funds are awarded and renewed at the discretion of the committees and directors therein; renewal is contingent upon a student satisfactorily meeting all eligibility requirements and the annual availability of such funds.
+Specialized institutional scholarships and grants, including but not limited to Athletic scholarships, Performing Arts scholarships, Lasallian Leaders, RA grants, Quadrangle awards, and other department and/or donor-specific funds are awarded and/or renewed at the discretion of the committees and directors therein; renewal is contingent upon a student satisfactorily meeting all eligibility requirements and the annual availability of such funds.

-In addition, when a student changes residency status from resident to commuter, the change in the student's budget will result in the loss of their need-based aid.
+In addition, when a student changes residency status from resident to commuter, the change in the student's budget could result in the loss of their need-based aid.
 The merit scholarship will remain the same.
 The Office of Financial Aid Administration strongly urges all students who are considering moving off-campus to speak with a financial aid counselor prior to making a residency change to see if and/or how your financial aid could change.

 Need-Based Aid